MunKeat/cs4224f-mongodb/README.md

 4. Set up the configuration file. `config.conf`.

-5. Run `import.py` to import the data into cassandra
+5. Run `python import.py` to import the data into mongodb

 6. You will be prompted to confirm the correct `mongoimport` path